-Regulating health professionals in today’s healthcare environment requires regulatory Colleges to be agile, accountable and transparent.
-To continue responding to the needs of the public in an effective way, the College of Massage Therapists of Ontario (CMTO)’s Council developed a multi-year Strategic Plan (2019-2021) to ensure that the public interest remains the focal point of all the College’s initiatives.
+Regulating health professionals in today’s healthcare environment requires health profession regulators to be agile, accountable and transparent.
+To continue responding to the needs of the public in an effective way, the College of Massage Therapists of Ontario (CMTO)’s Council developed a multi-year Strategic Plan (2019-2021) to ensure that the public interest remains the focal point of CMTO’s initiatives.

-Council’s long-term vision for CMTO is that the College will be at the forefront of evolving professional regulation – inspiring trust and confidence.
+Council’s long-term vision is that CMTO will be at the forefront of evolving professional regulation – inspiring trust and confidence.

 Three interrelated, long-term goals, each of which reflects a strong emphasis on regulating in the public interest, are critical to achieving this vision: Transparency, Quality and Regulatory Modernization.
-View CMTO’s Strategic Plan here.
+View CMTO’s Strategic Plan.